shmulik-willinger/advanced_lane_finding/writeup.md

 ---

+## Pipeline (for images)

+ The first thing we'll do is to compute the camera calibration matrix and distortion coefficients.
+We only need to compute these once, and then we'll apply them to undistort each new frame in the pipeline.
+Next, we'll apply thresholding by various combinations of color and gradient thresholds to generate a binary image where the lane lines are clearly visible.
+The next step is to pick four points in a trapezoidal shape (similar to region masking) that would represent a rectangle when looking down on the road from above, and apply a perspective transform on the image.

+The main pipeline receiving an image and perform the following steps on it:
+1. Apply the distortion correction
+2. Create a thresholded binary image
+3. Apply a perspective transform to rectify binary image ("birds-eye view").
+4. Using the sliding window to detect lane pixels and fit to find the lane boundary.
+5. Calculating the polygon to determine the curvature of the lanes
+6. Draw the detected lane boundaries back onto the original image

+Let's go over the steps:

 ## Camera Calibration

 Image distortion occurs when a camera looks at 3D objects in the real world and transforms them into a 2D image.
 This affect can change the apparent of size and shape of objects in the image.
 The first step in analyzing camera images, is to undo this distortion so that we can get correct and useful information out of them.